 The Issuer is subject to risks related to the climate change and pollution concerns, together with evolutions in the environmental regulation.
 Legal requirements relating to environmental protection are growing in importance in the European Union and in other regions of the world.
 In recent years, some car manufacturers have been accused of manipulating emission levels.
 Such scandals may induce stricter regulations, influence customer purchasing decisions and the market prices of certain affected vehicle models.
 Emission scandals in the past or future could potentially negatively affect the market prices of certain of its used vehicles (including diesel powered vehicles) and have other adverse effects on the business of the Issuer.
-At the end of December September 2020, 5655% of vehicles registered in full service leasing were Diesel.
+In 2020 2021, 56% 44% of vehicles registered in full service leasing were Diesel (45% year to date as at 30 September 2021-56% in 2020).

 This evolution also impacted the transition to a lower-carbon economy.
 Given the nature of its business, the risks the Issuer faces are linked to its transition from internal combustion engines vehicles in the Issuer's fleet to low and zero emission alternatives.
-Such transition could impact aspects of the Issuer's business model where internal combustion engines vehicles represented 8991% of its fleets at the end of December September 2020, which is why the Issuer aims to reduce the share of the latter in its portfolio and promote green alternatives.
+Such transition could impact aspects of the Issuer's business model where internal combustion engines vehicles represented 89%-84% of its fleets at the end of December 2020 2021 (85% at the end of September 2021 89% at the end of December 2020), which is why the Issuer aims to reduce the share of the latter in its portfolio and promote green alternatives.
 In some cases, the profitability of parts of the Issuer's value chain could be adversely affected.